 value: ${_self.FUNCTIONS_LOG_DESTINATION_JSON}App Platform provides the value of ${_self.FUNCTIONS_LOG_DESTINATION_JSON}, which is a JSON structure with configuration details for log forwarding destinations.

-LOG_DESTINATIONS.
+Adding a log forwarding destination to a Functions component also creates an environment variable with the key LOG_DESTINATIONS.
 You can view this variable on the Settings page in the Environment Variables section.
 Removing this environment variable stops log forwarding from working.

-project.yml File
+Update Your project.yml File

 To complete the setup, add the LOG_DESTINATIONS environment variable to your function’s project.yml file: